nobreerina/nobreerina/README.md

 ### Hi there 👋 Welcome to my Github.
-I'm Erina Nobre, a software development student and passiate about technology.
+I'm Erina Nobre, a computer science student and passiate about technology.
 As you may see, my GitHub is still on the process of being complete.

 <!--